DR RAJ TANNA

 - Complete the Adult self-report scale ASRS to assess your signs and symptoms

-- See your GP for further review and get a referral letter for assessment if indicated
+- See your GP for further evaluation and review and get a referral letter for assessment if indicated.

-The letter should state ‘Item 291’ if for assessment and GP management plan, or ‘Item 296’ for ongoing care
+The letter should be addressed to Dr Raj Tanna and state ‘Item 291’ if for assessment and GP management plan, or ‘Item 296’ for ongoing care

 - Email / fax the referral letter

-- My team will call you to arrange an appointment
+- My team will call you to arrange an appointment; please note that due to high demand not all individuals can be seen.

 We’re closely following developments re COVID-19 and impact on patient care.